FirebaseExtended/angularfire/documentation.md

 Creating AngularFire Services
 -----------------------------

-With the ability to extend the AngularFire factories, powerful services can be built with a minimal amount of code.
+With the ability to extend the AngularFire factories, services can be built to represent our synchronized collections with a minimal amount of code.
 For example, we can create a "User" factory:

 ```
 // create a User factory
-app.factory('UserObject', function($FirebaseObject) {
+app.factory('UserFactory', function($FirebaseObject) {
   return $FirebaseObject.$extendFactory({
       getFullName: function() {
          // concatenate first and last name